-Delicious & tangy – my new & improved Raspberry Red Onion Chutney recipe is definitely one to try!
+A delicious chutney recipe made from fresh raspberries and red onions.
+Delicious & tangy - this Raspberry Red Onion Chutney recipe is definitely one to try!

 When it comes to unconventional food pairings, I definitely love to experiment - maybe not successful every single time, but every now and then I discover a true gem!
 This raspberry red onion chutney recipe was first developed as an experiment and it was definitely worth going into creation mode for!
 It adds a wonderful sweet & tangy flavour to whatever they're served with.

 I'd recommend pairing it with (vegan) cheese, and some delicious crackers such as my homemade apple crackers!

 Everyone that's tried it thus far has thoroughly enjoyed this chutney recipe, so I'd recommend giving it a go for your next (vegan) cheese board!

 As you can guess from the recipe name, my key ingredients for this onion chutney are red onions and raspberries, but there are a few other ingredients that make this fruity and tangy chutney come together perfectly (some more surprising than others):

 - maple syrup

 I've probably mentioned it a hundred times before: I'm not a big fan of raisins - normally!
 There are a few exceptions, however, that actually make me enjoy these little things.
 And one of them is this raspberry chutney!

 The raisins get totally involved in the flavor of the raspberry and red onion chutney and add a nice and chewy texture to it, as well as some natural sweetness.